Notes to Consider

 We need to examine our motives when designing policy regarding Cannabis.
 For the chronically and terminally ill, Cannabis concentrate is not “contraband” or a “harmful, dangerous drug”.
 Those who could benefit from Cannabis therapy, particularly those afflicted with cancer, amass a wide span of America’s population, touching on literally every family in the nation.

 It is time to lay to rest the bigotries that have previously guided our judgements regarding Cannabis.
 We must guard the welfare of our most vulnerable, and guard the treatments that champion their quality of life.

-High THC Indica strains are preferred for cancer issues.
+High THC Indica cultivars are preferred for cancer issues.
 They are more resinous though the plants do not characteristically get very big.
-Home grown, indoor indica plants can produce anywhere from six to twelve ounces at harvest on the average, far less than the Sativa plants that are preferred by recreational users.
+Home grown, indoor indica plants can produce anywhere from three to six ounces at harvest on the average, far less than the Sativa plants that are preferred by recreational users.

 In most cases, THC is still required to open CB1 receptors.
 THC most accurately replicates the work of our endogenous cannabinoid, Anandamide.